One-shot Federated Learning without Server-side Training: MA-Echo

-\textbf{Extend to Neural Networks.} We deal with the neural network with a layer-wise treatment.
+We deal with the neural network with a layer-wise treatment.
 For multilayer perceptron, the $l$-th layer is $W_i^l$, the derivation process mentioned above still holds, then the matrix form results (Eq.\ref{grad} and Eq.\ref{sec}) can be rewritten as: \begin{linenomath}

 \end{linenomath} The overall method is in Algorithm~\ref{algo1}.
 In the first step, we use the average parameters of the local models as the initial point of optimization iterations in MA-Echo.
 Also, we have a variety of initialization methods that can be used.
 In Section~\ref{experiments}, we show three different initialization strategies.